 Wise is an international money transfer provider.
-The service allows you to send money to recipients in 84+ countries in 54 different currencies.
+The service allows you to send money to recipients in 175 countries in over 50 different currencies.
 You can transfer using your bank account, Apple pay, the international SWIFT network, Google Pay, and your credit or debit card.

 Q: How much can I transfer with Wise?

 - $15,000 per day for a debit (ACH) transaction

 - $ 2,000 every 24 hours with a credit or debit card and $8,000 every 7 days

 - $1.6 million for an international wire transfer via a SWIFT network

 Wise strives to ensure your recipient gets their money as soon as possible.

 The platform allows you to see how long it will take for the money to arrive on its homepage.
 Once you enter the amount you want to send, you'll immediately see the estimated arrival time.